dmnd/dedent/.github/DEVELOPMENT.md

 ### Testing with Bun

-With Bun installed on your system, the tests can be ran with [Bun](https://bun.com/docs/test)'s test runner rather than Node and Jest.
+If you have [Bun](https://bun.com/docs/test) installed on your system, tests can be run with Bun's test runner rather than Node and Jest.

 ```shell
 pnpm run test:bun